Photon-starved imaging through turbulence at the diffraction limit: Results

-Fig. 3B shows contour plot over turbulence severity $D/r_0$ and measurement counts $M$.
-The trade-off is clear: strong turbulence requires more measurements to hold reconstruction quality constant.
-However, achieving a $\sim$ 24 dB PSNR typically needs fewer than 15 measurements when the $D/r_0\leq24$.
-Conventional blind deconvolution cannot achieve this performance under similar turbulence conditions and measurement numbers \cite{johnson_phase-diversity-based_2024}.
-For more severe turbulence ($D/r_0\geq24$), increasing $M$ sustains compelling reconstructions, as shown in the simulation results with $M=100$ in Fig. 2B.
-These findings show that TAP-BD remains effective under both extreme aberrations and data-limited conditions---a crucial advantage that enables high-speed acquisition by minimizing the number of required frames per reconstruction.
+The relationship between turbulence severity $D/r_0$ and the number of measurements $M$ required to maintain reconstruction quality is summarized in Fig.~\ref{fig3}B. As expected, stronger turbulence generally demands more measurements to achieve a fixed level of fidelity, revealing an inherent measurement-turbulence trade-off.
+Importantly, TAP-BD shifts this trade-off toward substantially fewer measurements.
+Using a target PSNR of approximately 24~dB as a representative threshold for high-fidelity reconstruction, TAP-BD typically requires fewer than 15 measurements when $D/r_0 \leq 24$.
+This low-measurement regime is inaccessible to conventional blind deconvolution methods under comparable turbulence conditions \cite{johnson_phase-diversity-based_2024}.
+As turbulence severity increases beyond this range, TAP-BD continues to deliver reliable reconstructions by moderately increasing $M$, as shown in Fig.\ref{fig2}B. Even in this regime, TAP-BD can operate with far fewer measurements than prior approaches \cite{feng_neuws_2023}, substantially expanding the feasible operating range of blind deconvolution under severe aberrations and limited data.
+This efficiency directly enables high-speed acquisition by minimizing the number of frames required per reconstruction.

-Lastly, we test TAP‐BD with the Poisson denoiser in low‐photon conditions (Fig. 4).
-The target is a laser-printed “Purdue train” logo on transparent film (1200 dpi, $\sim$ 0.0212 mm dot spacing).
-We set turbulence severity $D/r_0=16$ and use $M = 48$ measurements.
-Fig. 4A illustrates the effects of low photon counts.
-The top row shows raw measurements $I_1$ with flat phase diversity $\Gamma_1$, which become progressively noisier as the total photon count decreases.
-The second row shows denoised measurements $P_1$ after the PnP Poisson denoiser, which smoothes the data according to Poisson statistics.
+Lastly, we evaluate TAP-BD in the photon-starved regime, where blind deconvolution becomes unstable due to strong, signal-dependent Poisson noise (Fig. \ref{fig4}).
+Such noise corrupts the measured intensities and propagates into the estimation updates, severely degrading reconstruction accuracy at low photon counts.
+To address this challenge, TAP-BD incorporates a Poisson denoising step that stabilizes the measurements prior to reconstruction.
+We test this approach using a laser-printed “Purdue train” logo on transparent film (1200 dpi, $\sim$0.0212~mm dot spacing), with turbulence severity $D/r_0 = 16$ and $M = 48$ measurements.
+Fig. \ref{fig4}A shows that while the raw measurements $I_1$ become increasingly noisy as photon levels decrease, the denoised measurements $P_1$ preserve the underlying structure with substantially reduced noise.
 The subsequent rows display the reconstructed target $\hat{O}$ turbulent PSF $\hat{h_1}$, and turbulence phase $\hat{\Phi}$.
-Despite the lower photon levels---and the accompanying inherent reduction in resolution---the key structural features of the target, PSF and turbulence are well preserved.
+Despite the lower photon levels---and the accompanying inherent reduction in accuracy---the key structural features of the target, PSF and turbulence are well preserved.